Stitch Fix Plus Size Styling Service Review – September 2019

 To Wrap Up:

-Can you still get this box if you sign up today?
-Stitch Fix curates its boxes based on each individual’s preferences as well as what’s available.
+Can you still get this Fix if you sign up today?
+Stitch Fix curates its Fixes based on each individual’s preferences as well as what’s available.
 What you get might not be the same as what I got, but you also might get something that fits your style and body even better than the looks above!
 Sign up and see what they choose for you!

 Value Breakdown: This box has a $20 styling fee with free shipping and returns.
 The total retail value of the items inside is $252.95.
 The cost of each item is listed alongside it above, but if I choose to keep at least 5 items, I get a 25% discount.
 The $20.00 cost of the box would also be applied to the purchase, meaning I’d end up spending $169.71 for the whole box.
 Ultimately, that’s roughly a 31% discount!

-Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!
+Keep Track of Your Subscriptions: Add this styling service to your subscription list or wishlist!

 What do you think of Stitch Fix‘s offering for plus sizes?
 Have you tried it yet?